FAReTek1/inflator/readme.md

 # Use a GitHub repository
 geo2d = "https://github.com/FAReTek1/geo2d"

-# Use a GitHub repository with a version
+# Use a GitHub repository with a version.
 # Version numbers also work with globbing
 geo2d_v7 = ["https://github.com/FAReTek1/geo2d", "v*.*.7"]